Complete Timeline: When You'll See Collagen Results

-…But how long does it take for collagen supplements to work?
-Is it the same for everyone?
+But the big question is: How long does it take for collagen to work?

 What Is Collagen?

 Type I: This type is flexible, strong, and provides resistance to force, tension, and stretch (2).
 Type I provides structure to your skin, bones, and teeth.
-It's the most common type found in our bodies too.
+It's the most common type found in our bodies, too.

 Type II: This type of collagen provides resistance to pressure.
-You can find Type II collagen in your joint cartilage, and in your intervertebral discs.
+You can find Type II collagen in your joint cartilage and in your intervertebral discs.

 Type III: Often found with Type I, Type III supports the structure of muscles, organs, and arteries.
 It’s also involved during the early stages of wound healing (2).